MohameddMoataz/Give-your-Application-Auto-Deploy-Superpowers/Presentation and SHs/README.md

-Here you can find the screeenshots and the presentation
+Here you can find the Screeenshots, URLs, and the presentation